Jeffersonszn43/Otto-LC-Project/README.md

 ##### The project was built into two parts:

-- Software for the web application for the control of the two Otto LC robots - Max and Jerry.
+- Software for the web application for the control of the Otto LC robot-Jerry.
 - Software that will be built to showcase the basic capabilities that the Otto LC robot is able to do.
-This part will be included in the final products that will be used to help students learn more about engineering.

-##### The main software for the robots can be found in the `Jerry_Software` and `Max_Software` directories in the repository.
-The software written for Jerry was written in MicroPython and the software under development for Max will be written in C++.
-The software that will allow users to have control over the two robots using the web application is completed for the Otto LC Jerry robot and the software for the Otto LC Max robot is under development.
+##### The software that was created to allow users to control Jerry using the web application and to showcase the capabilites of the Otto LC-Jerry robot can be found in the `Jerry_Software` folder in the repository, and both were written in MicroPython.

-#### Otto LC Jerry Movement Software:
+#### Otto LC Jerry Showcase Software:

-##### The design of Jerry included a Photoresistor that will be responisble for when Jerry will do its movements in the Otto LC Jerry movement showcase program.
-If the room Jerry is in is dark, then the robot will do a certain gesture and display a certain emotion.
-When the room Jerry is in is bright, then the robot will do its walking and dancing movements along with displaying its different emotions with emotional gestures.
+##### The design of Jerry included a Photoresistor that will be responisble for when Jerry will do it's movements in the showcase program.
+If the room Jerry is in is dark, then the robot will do a certain gesture and display a certain emotion on the 8x8 LED Matrix included in the design of the robot.
+When the room Jerry is in is bright, then the robot will do it's walking and dancing movements along with displaying it's different emotions on the LED Matrix, and the robot will do emotional gestures.
+This program will be `Otto_LC_Jerry.py` in the `Jerry_Software` folder.

-#### Otto LC Max Movement Software:
+#### Otto LC Jerry Web Application Software:

-##### The Otto LC Max showcase program was created to showcase all of the movements, dancing, and emotions that the robot is capable of doing.
+##### This will be the MicroPython program that will allow users to connect to Jerry using Bluetooth Low Energy and control the robot using the web application.
+This program will be `Jerry_Software.py` in the `Jerry_Software` folder.

 ## Hardware Compatibility

 ##### The software we created for both parts of the project was designed to work on the Microcontrollers below:
-- ESP32 NodeMCU 32s
-- Raspberry Pi Pico W (For web application)
+- Raspberry Pi Pico W (Works with the web application program and the Otto LC movement showcase program)
-- Raspberry Pi Pico H (For Otto movements showcase)
+- Raspberry Pi Pico H (Works only with the Otto LC movement showcase program)

-#### Robots:
+#### Robot:
-- Max: Based on the ESP32 NodeMCU 32s
 - Jerry: Based on the Raspberry Pi Pico Microcontrollers

 ## Setup

-#### Note: This section must have one or both of the robots wired and fully built to proceed with the steps below.

-##### This section will contain information on how to setup your environment for working with the robots.
-This information will be included in the sections below:
+##### This section will contain information on how to setup your environment for working with the robot.
+The instruction are shown below:

-#### Otto LC Max robot:

-1. First, you must install Arduino Ide to run the web application or the robot movement showcase software for Max.
-You can download Arduino IDE using this link: [Arduino IDE](https://www.arduino.cc/en/software/)
-2. Then, you will need to install all of the required libraries below needed to flash and run the programs on the Otto LC Max robot.
-3. Once you have installed all of the libraries listed in the required libraries section below, you can now run either the web application code or the showcase demo code on Max.
-4. Next, you must navigate to the `Max_Software` directory and download the `Otto LC-Max.ino` to run on Max.
-If you wish to work with the web application to control Max, you can download the `Max_Software.ino` file to control Max on the web application.
-5. Now, you can create a workspace in your Arduino IDE and run the program to have Max do it's fun movements.

-#### Otto LC Jerry robot:

 1. First, you have to install the Thonny Python IDE to work with the Otto LC Jerry robot to run MicroPython programs on the robot.
 You can download the IDE using this link: [Thonny](https://thonny.org/)
 2. Once you have installed Thonny, you must make sure you downloaded the OttoDIYPython library zip file from below that contains all of the files that were built for the library.
 Note: Since the library was designed to run on the ESP8266 Microcontroller, some of the files had to be modified to work with the Pi Pico Microcontrollers.